 The Law Library’s website offers information and updates about library hours, staff, services, programs, and access to electronic databases.

-The Circulation Desk is open for in-person services from 8:30am to 5:30pm, Monday through Friday.
+The Circulation Desk is open from 8:00am to 5:00pm, Monday through Friday.
 You can also email or call at:

 Reference services will remain remote and are available during the hours of 8:30am to 4:30pm, Monday through Friday.
 For Reference assistance, please contact the Reference Team via email, phone, or chat services.